Rishi22rs/Skima/README.md

-Revamped college's academic website to a more UI intensive and analytical PW.
+Revamped college's academic website to a more UI intensive and analytical PWA.
 Available as an installable web app on android, ios, windows and macOS.